chef-boneyard/chef-web-docs-2016/includes_ctl_manage/includes_ctl_manage_uninstall.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The ``uninstall`` subcommand is used to remove the |chef manage|, but without removing any of the data.
+The ``uninstall`` subcommand is used to kill all processes and uninstall the process supervisor.

 This subcommand has the following syntax: